Our Vision Statement

 Memorial Hermann’s vision is to be the preeminent health system in the United States by advancing the health of those we serve through trusted partnerships with physicians, employees and others to deliver the best possible health solutions while relentlessly pursuing quality and value.

-This breadth of service uniquely positions Memorial Hermann to collaborate with other providers to assess and create health care solutions for individuals in greater Houston's diverse communities; to provide superior quality, cost-efficient, innovative and compassionate care; to support teaching and research to advance the health professionals and health care of tomorrow; and to provide holistic health care which addresses the physical, social, psychological and spiritual needs of individuals.
+The extensive geographic coverage and breadth of service uniquely positions Memorial Hermann to collaborate with other providers to assess and create health care solutions for individuals in greater Houston’s diverse communities; to provide superior quality, cost-efficient, innovative and compassionate care; to support teaching and research to advance the health professionals and health care of tomorrow; and to provide holistic health care which addresses the physical, social, psychological and spiritual needs of individuals.
 An integrated health system, Memorial Hermann is known for world-class clinical expertise, patient-centered care, leading-edge technology and innovation.

 In the greater Houston area where a staggering 30% are uninsured, Memorial Hermann annually contributes more than $438 million in costs in uncompensated care and community benefit activities.